ryan-jonesford/ConvolutionalNN/README.md

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
+Preprocessing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented_training_set like number of images in the set, number of images for each class, etc.)

-Preprocessing the images is an important step in develping a convolutional neural network.
+Preprocessing the images is an important step in developing a convolutional neural network.
 Images with a lot of depth can make the network work harder than needed if that depth isn't important to the identification of the image; as is the case with this project.

-After trying multiple image manipulation tequniques i settled on converting the image to grayscale to reduce the depth to a single color channel and then normalizing those images using the formula:
+After trying multiple image manipulation techniques i settled on converting the image to grayscale to reduce the depth to a single color channel and then normalizing those images using the formula:

 ![Normalization Math][image44]

 The normalization function is good for producing a near zero mean and variance in the image.

-The above images are from the dataset, here is a sample of the image after putting it in grayscale and normalizing it:
+The above images are from the data set, here is a sample of the image after putting it in grayscale and normalizing it:

 ![Normalized image][image45]